null

 3. When will applicants be informed regarding the results of the selection process?

 Candidates will be notified as soon as possible after the application deadline.
 Depending on the number of applications, this process can take 2 weeks.
 Once the selection is complete, all candidates will receive a letter or email from the course organizers.
-We hope to have the selection process completed by the end of the week of September 30th.
 We will be using a rolling accepting process, so it is possible that you will receive notice of your acceptance before the deadline.
 Your acceptance will likely be a provisional acceptance, which provides you with a guaranteed space in the seminar as long as you are able to find funding to cover the registration fee.
 If your acceptance includes the registration fee being covered by a specific sponsor, we will note that in the acceptance letter.
 If you do have funding available to you and this is not noted in your provisional acceptance letter, please let us know about your funding as soon as possible at [email protected]

 4. How much does the seminar cost?